Edward Willis Redfield: Biography

 Redfield began painting spring scenes in the late teens.
 Most of these employ Redfield's use of thick impasto, painted in a style similar to his snow scenes.
 The influence of Vincent Van Gogh's spring scenes which Van Gogh painted in Arles (from February 1888 to May 1889), is fairly evident, as Van Gogh also used a fairly thick impasto- but never as thick as Redfield's.
 However, Redfield apparently never mentioned Van Gogh.
 Redfield maintained a studio in Point Pleasant, Pennsylvania, which is located close to the Delaware River, off of River Road, north of the artist's home at Center Bridge.
 Redfield executed several related spring scenes there circa 1920–1930.
 "Road to the River" circa 1920,(Manoogian Collection) is good representative example. of these.
 It depicts early spring in the Delaware Valley from the Pennsylvania side, with New Jersey hills on the viewer's left.
 A girl walks along a path accompanied by her two ducks; as trees are just beginning to blossom.
 The girl may be one of the painters two daughters, Louise or Elise.
 However, dating the painting is somewhat problematic.
 "Road to the River" was one of Redfield's favorite titles, and he used it for at least four other paintings depicting different seasons and locales, especially during the 1920s.
 This is most likely the painting with this title that was exhibited in 1920 at the Art Club of Philadelphia.
 Although during his lifetime, Redfield was acclaimed primarily for his winter landscapes, the spring scenes are among his most prized paintings today.

-Beginning in 1903,the Redfield family (the artist and his wife had five children) spent their summers at Boothbay Harbor Maine, due to the generosity of Dr. Samuel Woodward, who financed these annual vacations.
+Beginning in 1903, the Redfield family (the artist and his wife had five children) spent their summers at Boothbay Harbor Maine, due to the generosity of Dr. Samuel Woodward, who financed these annual vacations.
 Eventually, Redfield acquired a home at Boothbay Harbor, which became noted as a charming and picturesque fishing village.
 In June 1903, Robert Henri and his wife decided to spend the summer with the Redfields there.
 Redfield and Henri sailed about neighboring islands in search of suitable subject matter.
-Actually, lobster was Redfield's favorite food and he designed a dining table at his Boothbay Harbor home that had 5 inch wooden walls which was covered in linoleum, so that the artist and his family could enjoy devouring these red crustaceans without fear of ruining the finish of a dining room table!

 In later years, Redfield became dissatisfied with his early work.
 In 1947 he burned a large number of his early and/or damaged paintings that he considered sub-standard.
 He stopped painting in 1953.
 Redfield, himself stated, "I was outside one day.
 My insteps started hurting.
 It was very windy and I had a hard time keeping my easel up.
 So I quit.
 The main reason though, was that I wasn't good as I had been, and I didn't want to be putting my name on an "old man's stuff," just to keep going."